felixlopz/hubrise-test-task/content/apps/deliveroo/en/connect-hubrise.md

 - The URL link of the Deliveroo store you wish to connect.
 For example: [https://deliveroo.co.uk/menu/london/clapham/camile-thai-clapham](https://deliveroo.co.uk/menu/london/clapham/camile-thai-clapham).
 - The Deliveroo Location ID of the store.
 For more details, see our FAQ: [How Do I Find My Deliveroo Location ID](/apps/deliveroo/faqs/find-deliveroo-location-id).
-- The email address you use to login the Deliveroo back office.
+- The email address you use to log in to the Deliveroo back office.
 - The email address of your Deliveroo account manager.
 - Your HubRise location name and identifier.
 For example: `Fast Pizza Baker Street z6q31-0`.

 With this information in hand, the Deliveroo integration team will enable the HubRise connection for your store.
-Connections are done on Tuesdays and Thursdays only.
+New connections are approved on Tuesdays and Thursdays only.

 -----

-**IMPORTANT NOTE: Deliveroo will not enable the HubRise connection if product ref codes have not been informed.
-For details, see [Map Ref Codes](https://www.hubrise.com/apps/deliveroo/map-ref-codes/).
+**IMPORTANT NOTE:** Deliveroo will not enable the HubRise connection if some product ref codes are missing.
+For details, see [Map Ref Codes](/apps/deliveroo/map-ref-codes/).

 -----